 email@example.com at an existing service, you can create an account with the same name at FastMail then use one of our forwarding addresses to deliver mail to it, even though the MX records for your domain still point to your previous email host.

-There are 3 encoding options you can use, because some providers are limited as to what characters you can put in an email address to forward to.
+There are 2 encoding options you can use, because some providers are limited as to what characters and/or the domain length you can put in an email address to forward to.
 To forward email to the FastMail account